-Succulents are growing in popularity because they’re an easy way to add texture and color to your garden.
+Succulents are growing in popularity because they’re an easy way to add texture and color to your Atlanta landscape.
 They don’t require much maintenance or water and can be grown anywhere that experiences six hours or more of sunlight per day.
 They do require proper drainage and can easily become bloated and can actually split open if over watered.

 Most succulents in that are grown in the South annuals that are usually planted in containers where the soil is easier manipulated during the summer months.
 There are also perennial options like sedum that also work well in landscaping.